Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 Instead, companies should consider Agile Pentests.
 An Agile Pentest, created specifically for companies seeking to increase their security coverage without conducting a full Comprehensive Pentest, empowers companies to do more than an annual pentest.

-With Cobalt’s Agile Pentesting services, businesses can test new code before it reaches production instead of only once a year.
+With Cobalt’s Agile Pentesting services, businesses can test new code before it reaches production and shift their DevOps left closer to a DevSecOps motion.

 2. More Timely Results